yeslogic/prince-docs/docs/paged.md

     /* Use square paper, this sets width and height */
     @page { size: 30cm }
 ```
-Sometimes it can be useful to specify the page dimensions in pixels, for example when creating presentation slides (see [Presentation slides](#presentation-slides)).
+Sometimes it can be useful to specify the page dimensions in pixels, for example when creating presentation slides (see the [Presentation slides example](#fig-slides)).

 ```
     @page {